San Diego gunman in custody; diversions at nearby airport end

 SAN DIEGO San Diego police on Wednesday took into custody a gunman who had fired at officers responding to a domestic violence incident after an extended standoff that prompted the nearby international airport to temporarily divert inbound flights.

-San Diego International Airport lifted a hold it had put on all arriving flights during the incident at an apartment complex in the city's Bankers Hill neighborhood, east of its runways.
+San Diego International Airport lifted a hold it had put on all arriving flights during the incident at an apartment complex in the city's Bankers Hill neighbourhood, east of its runways.

 There were no immediate reports of any injuries.